Klein's Encyclopedia of Mathematical Sciences: Mentions

-In 1905.
-Alfred Bucherer acknowledged the influence of the encyclopedia on vector notation in the second edition of his book:
+In 1905, Alfred Bucherer acknowledged the influence of the encyclopedia on vector notation in the second edition of his book:

 When I wrote the first edition of this small work, the discussions and deliberations concerning a uniform symbolism for vector analysis were still in flux.
 Since that time through the adoption of a suitable method of designation by those working on the Encyklopädie an important system of symbolism has been put forward.

-In 1916.
-George Abram Miller noted:
+In 1916, George Abram Miller noted:

 One of the great advantages of this large encyclopedia is that it tends to avoid duplication by establishing a higher minimum of general mathematical knowledge. ...
 The vastness of the new [mathematical] literature, combined with the fact that some of the new developments appeared first in somewhat obscure places, has often made it difficult for an author to determine whether his results were new.
 While some of this difficulty remains, yet the large encyclopedia, in which related important results are carefully associated, tends to reduce the difficulty materially.

+in 1922, with the publication of a volume including articles by Charles Osgood on analytic functions and functions of several complex variables, and other topics, a notice was published by the Bulletin of the American Mathematical Society.

 In his review of the Encyclopedic Dictionary of Mathematics, Jean Dieudonné raised the specter of Klein's encyclopedia while denigrating its orientation to applied mathematics and historical documentation:

 A tremendous gain of space has been achieved by eliminating much of the discursiveness of the old Encyklopädie; the great majority of its historical information (which would have been a mere duplication); a large amount of results of secondary importance which needlessly cluttered many articles; and finally, all the parts devoted to astronomy, geodesy, mechanics, and physics which had no significant mathematical content.
 It has thus been possible to compress into about one-tenth of the bulk of the Encyklopädie a more valuable amount of information on a science which certainly at present is ten times more extensive than it was in 1900.